Live Like a Champion Today!

 In baseball, definite laws must be applied to construct a championship team.
 To accomplish his ultimate goal, Chris Young set lots of smaller goals along the way.

-During Young’s first season at the helm, the Rangers finished a dismal 60-102—42 more losses than wins.
+During Young’s first season at the helm, the Rangers finished a dismal 60-102.
+That is 42 more losses than wins.
 Young’s first mini-goal on the championship chase was to fix the offense.

 In 2022, the Rangers improved by a whopping eight wins, finishing 68-94—still 20-plus wins away from playoff contention.
 Cue the hearty belly laugh from fans and rival teams league-wide.
 Texas broke the bank yet remained mired in the 60-win tier?
 Hahahahahahahahahaha!